Connect. Create. Learn. Outside.

 Who Is Voyagers For?

-Families who value high quality educational opportunities as much as learner autonomy, and who are seeking academic and social enrichment on a part-time basis for their children in the beauty and safety of the outdoors.
+Families who value high-quality educational opportunities as much as learner autonomy, and who are seeking academic and social enrichment on a part-time basis for their children in the beauty and safety of the outdoors.
 In the Village Home Voyagers program, the parent is still seen as the student’s primary educator.
 Because this is an outdoor program and safety is the highest concern, learners in the program need to be able to self manage in small groups without creating a potential safety hazard for the cohort, instructors, and other learners.
-Because this is a cohort-based program, learners in the program need to be functioning academically, socially, and emotionally at or above their grade level.
+The teachers work hard to differentiate instruction across a wide age range in this program, but expanding differentiation beyond the four years (7-12) is difficult in an outdoor setting.
+Please select the age grouping that best matches your child’s current academic working level, and if you have questions about if this program is a good fit for your learner, please email firstname.lastname@example.org, or call 503-484-5191 for the Portland program and 503-400-7854 for the Salem/Corvallis program.

-Cohorts: Upon registration, learners will be divided into cohorts of up to 12 based on closest age ranges.
+Cohorts: Upon registration, learners will be divided into cohorts of up to 12.
 Each cohort will have a Lead Instructor, with an Assistant Instructor floating between two cohorts.
-Lead Instructors may rotate to different cohorts to teach a specific lesson to each cohort (e.g. Teacher A will facilitate a lesson on the life cycle of a butterfly, while Teacher B teaches an art project on bird habitats, to each different age group at different times.)
+Lead Instructors may rotate to different cohorts to teach a specific lesson to each cohort (e.g. Teacher A will facilitate a lesson on the life cycle of a butterfly, while Teacher B teaches an art project on bird habitats, to each different age group at different times, but the learners remain in their cohorts throughout the day.)

 What Do We Do?